jordanbalto/csm-abtest-docs/docs/data.md

 ## Sharing

 ### File Structure
-When a new data sharing cadence is established for a customer conducting an AB test or pilot, the CSM will be tasked with delivering the raw data to a hierarchical directory structure in the following format:
+When a new data sharing cadence is established for a customer conducting an A/B test or pilot, the CSM will be tasked with delivering the raw data to a hierarchical directory structure in the following format:

 ```